 Carbohydrate Heavy Small/Frequent Meals

 An empty stomach or overly full one is much more prone to pregnancy nausea.
 Frequent, small meals that are heavy in carbohydrates or fruit is one of the best natural treatments for all-day nausea with pregnancy.
+I’ve created a 2-week meal plan that focuses on incorporating lots of fruits into my meals (more on that here) and it’s helped a ton!

 A co-worker gave me a watch band that sends an electrical current through the pressure point that helps nausea.
 I was skeptical at first, but it’s a great option for controlling moderate nausea for a few hours.
 The effects seem to wear off after 3 hours.
 This is the one I use.